szym/display/README.md

 Forked from [gfx.js](https://github.com/clementfarabet/gfx.js/).

-The goal is to remain compatible with the torch/python bindings of gfx.js, but remove the term.js/tty.js/pty.js stuff which is served just fine by ssh.
+The goal is to remain compatible with the torch/python API of gfx.js, but remove the term.js/tty.js/pty.js stuff which is served just fine by ssh.

+I also wanted charts to resize properly when their windows are resized.

 A secondary goal is to simplify session management and store window positions so that after reloading the window everything remains where it was left.